olik30/k30-physics-mcq-trainer/docs/feedback-playbook.md

   1. `needs-work` / `reject` entries are held in `data/filtered/refresh_holdback.jsonl` for regeneration.
   2. Approved items (with your confirmed answer index) are written to `data/filtered/refresh_approved.jsonl` and merged into the next training set.
   3. The evaluation suite (`scripts/eval.py`) is re-run to track progress.
+- Each log entry also records the original `question_id` and `part_code`, keeping the audit trail intact for future regeneration.
 - No manual editing of JSON files is required; stick to the CLI log unless you’re doing deep fixes.

 ## 7. One-command refresh cycle